mobiusdonut/phoneme-v1/README.md

 a redesigned version of the [IHS Voice website](ihsvoice.com) using React and Firebase! use as a template for your own news sites. created by [mobiusdonut](https://github.com/mobiusdonut). released under the [MIT License](https://opensource.org/licenses/MIT).

+This repository is now outdated!
+I switched from a serverless implementation using React to one using server-side rendering to make it easier to implement social media meta tags and to allow for web crawlers to navigate the site.
+All the code contained here is still functional; just outmoded.
+Access the new repository [here](https://github.com/mobiusdonut/phoneme).

 ## Setup
 Clone this repository, and download + extract the files.
 Create and set up a [Firebase](firebase.google.com/) project with Authentication, Cloud Firestore, Storage, and Hosting.